 Francesca Bonnemaison’s Conservative Feminism

 Accused of having eaten an apple.
 Stigmatised for men’s sin.
 Controlled by confessors.
 Purified through redemptive fire.
 Attacked by misogyny.
 The history of women paints a bleak picture, given that they have had to abide by a reality imposed by the male gender.
-We begin a journey through history with the first of six articles, by Oriol Garcia i Farré, 11Onze agent and historian, on the struggle of contemporary women to achieve full equality.
+We begin a journey through history with the first of six articles, on the struggle of contemporary women to achieve full equality.

 At the beginning of the 20th century, Catalonia made the definitive leap toward modernity.
 The generation of 1900 worked hard to modernise Catalan society to the point of transforming all areas of daily life.
 Everything from culture to politics was redefined and, even today, those profound changes are still very much alive in our collective memory.